russellmatt66/kineticplasma-HPC/README.md

 # pic1d1v-HPC
 This repository houses a high-performance Particle-In-Cell (PIC) code that simulates a plasma from a kinetic perspective.
 This is in contrast to a fluid point of view where the plasma is viewed as a continuum that is governed explicitly by a set of conservation laws.
 For an explanation of the PIC algorithm, see the texts, *Plasma Physics via Computer Simulation* or *Computer Simulation Using Particles*.
-The file located in this directory, "The-PIC-Algorithm.pdf", describes the code that is implemented here.
+The file located in this directory, "The-PIC-Algorithm.pdf", describes the algorithm that is currently implemented in C++.

 # Directory Structure
 cpp/